google/orchestra/README.md

 ### Create a Composer environment
 [Follow these steps to create a Composer environment](https://cloud.google.com/composer/docs/how-to/managing/creating) in Google Cloud Platform - please note that it can take up to 20/30 minutes.

-For your installation you **must** set your Python version to 2, and we are assuming you are using the default service account.

 Environment Variables, Tags and Configuration Properties (airflow.cfg) can all be left as standard and you can use the default values for number of nodes, machine types and disk size (you can use a smaller disk size if you want to save some costs).